-The following summary of ERS plan provisions is intended to describe the essential features of the plan.
-All eligibility requirements and benefit amounts should be determined in strict accordance with the applicable laws and regulations.
+This summary of ERS' pension plan provisions is intended to describe the essential features of the plan before the enactment of Act 106-2017.
+It should be noted that all eligibility requirements and benefit amounts shall be determined in strict accordance with the applicable law and regulations, and these benefits were not changed or amended with the enactment of Act 106-2017.